Reduced-order modeling of unsteady fluid flow using neural network ensembles: Conclusion

 When applied to two incompressible, unsteady, laminar fluid dynamics problems, the proposed ROM exhibits high levels of accuracy when compared to a ROM using a single LSTM model.
 The use of LSTM ensembles significantly diminishes the error propagation issue, with latent variable trajectories from different weight initializations showing low levels of variance.
 Error metrics show that using the ensemble ROM leads to better predictive performance at all test points.
 Furthermore, the fully data-driven nature of the ROM allows it to be applied to two different CFD solvers.
 Although the cost associated with training ensemble neural networks is high, bagging allows for models to be trained in parallel, and multi-GPU architectures can be used to significantly reduce the cost.
-Future work will focus on further developing the method to apply it to three-dimensional geometries, problems exhibiting turbulent flow, and more complex geometries.
+The addition of an ensemble model for time-series predictions, while simple, greatly improves the performance of the ROM and does not require additional training data.
+A limitation of the presented framework is its significantly increased offline training cost.
+While this can be alleviated to a great degree by training weak learners in parallel, multi-GPU platforms are expensive and may not be readily available for practitioners.
+Additionally, the use of convolutional autoencoders limits the application of the ROM to structured grids unless a mesh interpolation method is used.
+Future work will focus on further developing the method to apply it to three-dimensional geometries, problems exhibiting turbulent flow, and more complex geometries involving unstructured meshes.
+Problems consisting of time-series datasets that exhibit non-smooth variations over long periods of time will be of particular interest, as they are more representative of real-world applications and can reap greater benefits from ensemble learning.
+Computationally efficient optimal hyperparameter selection methods will also be explored to lower the offline costs of training the ROM.